App store – UX Assist app | Website – UX Assist | Timeline – 2016-Present

 Secondary research revealed that designers usually have a full-plate of UX activities to perform and that it’s not always easy to fully go through them in the entire UX design lifecycle.
 However, this only painted half the picture.
 It was important to speak with designers first-hand so as to have a better understanding of the whole scenario.

 As part of the primary research, I interviewed designers from product companies and design agencies.
 Most of the opinions resonated with the findings of secondary research.
 A significant finding was related to the implementation of user research activities in different companies.
-Less than 40% of product companies did qualitative primary research like ethnography, interviews or diary studies while 45% of them did quantitative research in the form of surveys.
+Few product companies did qualitative primary research like ethnography, interviews or diary studies while most of them did quantitative research in the form of surveys.
 A majority of them relied on secondary research.
 The design process also varied between agencies and product companies.
 Fast and furious in the former while more agile in the latter.

 Designers also conveyed that they were not looking for a new desktop tool to plan their design process.
 They wanted something that can be used anywhere and assists them in their process along with integrating it into their existing planning tools like Trello and Asana.
 I also conducted a survey to have a quantitative understanding of various UX activities carried out by designers.
 Following are the key insights from my research of about 3 months: